 Mission: Accepted!
 U.S. College Admissions Insights

-July 29, 2025
+July 29, 2025 (last update: February 20, 2026)

 The University of California just released its Fall 2025 admissions data, revealing record-breaking application numbers and a surprising reality about your actual chances of getting in.
 With over 1.1 million applications across the nine undergraduate campuses, it is natural to assume the odds are against you.

+But here is what those headlines don't tell you: nearly 3 out of 4 applicants got into at least one UC campus.
 While 1.1 million applications sounds overwhelming, they came from 'just' 250,000 actual students.
-The average applicant cast a wide net, applying to 4–6 different campuses.
-Smart strategy.
-Sure, gaining admission to UCLA or Berkeley remains highly competitive.
+The average applicant cast a wide net, applying to 4 to 6 different campuses, which is a smart strategy.
+Nevertheless, gaining admission to UCLA or Berkeley remains highly competitive.
 But the UC system is vast, with nine distinct campuses offering world-class education.
 When you apply broadly across the system, your odds flip dramatically in your favor.

 The takeaway?
 Don't get spooked by individual campus statistics.
-The real question isn't whether you can get into the UC of your dreams—it's whether you can get into a UC that will launch your future.
+The real question isn't whether you can get into the UC of your dreams; it's whether you can get into a UC that will launch your future.
 And for most applicants, the answer is yes.
-Of the 249,824 students who applied across the UC system, 180,382 were admitted to at least one campus—a 72% overall admit rate!
+Of the 249,824 students who applied across the UC system, 180,382 were admitted to at least one campus - a 72% overall admit rate!

 The campus-by-campus breakdown reveals the variation in selectivity across the UC system.